 It felt so great to have that large project crossed off our list so early in the spring, and our planting beds looked so nice and neat with all that junk out of the way.
-However, as we raked the leaves out, we noticed hundreds and thousands of tiny little green “nubs” poking through the wood chips.
+However, as we raked the leaves out, we noticed hundreds and thousands of tiny little green “nubs” poking through the leftover mulch.

 After a closer inspection, we realized we had thousands and THOUSANDS of teeny tiny Maple trees sprouting in almost every square inch of all our planting beds!